 Unit 1 examines both the Physical and Human Geography topics.
 The core Physical module of Rivers, Floods and Management builds on the knowledge gained at GCSE and the optional Physical module is Coastal Environments.
 The core Human module of Population Change and optional module of Health Issues are both contemporary and relevant.
 All of these modules present opportunities for studying themes of environmental impact, management, sustainability and citizenship.

 Unit 2 is skills based, where sophisticated skills of analysis and evaluation are developed, along with the knowledge and understanding of fieldwork techniques

 Geography at A2 adopts an issues based approach.
 In Unit 3 concepts, themes and skills covered in AS are extended and developed using different settings and at larger spatial and temporal scales.
-Contemporary themes include World cities, Development and Globalisation, Plate Tectonics and associated hazards and Weather and Climate and associated hazards.
+Contemporary themes include Development and Globalisation, Contemporary Conflicts and Challenges, Plate Tectonics and associated hazards and Weather and Climate and associated hazards.

 Unit 4 is based on practical field-based techniques along with skills of analysis, synthesis and evaluation to form measured views on complex issues.

 - The dynamic nature of the subject is central to developing a balanced understanding of Physical and Human Geography